 Flight operations are planned for Ft.
-Sumner, New Mexico during late August/early September.
+Sumner, New Mexico during late August / early September.
 The HASP vehicle and support crew will be arriving on site in late-August.
 Any student payloads that have already integrated with HASP (i.e. in early August) can be flown without any further intervention by the student team.
 Data during the flight will be available for access via the HASP website.
+Note: Due to procedural regulations, teams will no longer be allowed to follow the HASP recovery team.
+A waiver can be requested providing a valid scientific reason and detailing the impact to your science if the waiver is not granted.
+The waiver must be fully approved by the HASP management team before any access to the recovery team will be allowed.
+There will also be additional documentation, included with the FLOP, that both the recovery team and their faculty advisor will be required to provide before the request can be approved.
 The payload will be returned to the group following the flight using your supplied container and pre-paid shipping label.
-(Note that if a shipping container and prepaid shipping label is not supplied by the time of HASP recovery return of your payload may be significantly delayed and you may need to travel to CSBF or LSU to pick up your payload.)
-If the full dataset is desired it will be in zipped format on the HASP website sometime after the flight.
-(If the raw data from HASP's flight disks is desired, you will need to request a copy.)
+(Note that if a shipping container and pre-paid shipping label is not supplied by the time of HASP recovery, return of your payload may be significantly delayed and you may need to travel to CSBF or LSU to pick up your payload.)
+If the full dataset is desired, it will be in zipped format on the HASP website sometime after the flight.
+If the raw data from HASP's flight disks is desired, you will need to request a copy.

-Exact launch dates are impossible to predict, and are highly dependent upon the local weather conditions and the number of experimenters waiting for launch.
-At this time we are targeting early September, but this could easily be one week earlier or several weeks later.
+Exact launch dates are impossible to predict and are highly dependent upon the local weather conditions and the number of experimenters waiting for launch.
+At this time, we are targeting early September, but this could easily be one week earlier or several weeks later.

 Note that on-site participation by the student team during Integration and System Testing at CSBF in Palestine, Texas and during Flight operations in Fort Sumner, New Mexico is not required provided you have fully and accurately completed the PSIP and FLOP deliverables (see section VII) and supply a flight ready and tested payload.
-The PSIP and FLOP document all your payload interfaces to HASP, as well as, fully describe your data interface, data format, commands and payload test and verification procedures.
-With these documents HASP management should be able to understand how your payload is supposed to operate.
+The PSIP and FLOP document all your payload interfaces to HASP, as well as fully describe your data interface, data format, commands and payload test, and verification procedures.
+With these documents, HASP management should be able to understand how your payload is supposed to operate.
 Further, your flight data during integration and flight operations is available online for you to verify at your home institution and command requests can be delivered to the remote operation site.
 However, HASP management will not take responsibility for interpreting documentation, diagnosing issues, or modifying / repairing payload problems.
 HASP Management will also not take responsibility for any integration, pre-launch or flight operation procedures other than a simple power up and power down.
-Any payload supplied with incomplete documentation, that encounters a problem during integration or pre-launch or that requires complex preparation, without student team personnel onsite to address issues, will not be flown and will merely be returned to the responsible institution.
+Any payload supplied with incomplete documentation that encounters a problem during integration or pre-launch, or that requires complex preparation, without student team personnel on-site to address issues, will not be flown and will merely be returned to the responsible institution.
 Plan accordingly!